Economic and Market Insights

 - To send an email that contains confidential information, please visit the Secure Message Center where there are additional instructions about whether to use Secure Email or Online Banking messaging.

 - Past performance is no guarantee of future results, and the opinions and other information in the investment commentary are as of July 1, 2015.
-This summary is intended to provide general information only and is reflective of the opinions of the senior investment management committee.
+This summary is intended to provide general information only and is reflective of the opinions of The Commerce Trust Company Investment Policy Committee.
 This material is not a recommendation of any particular security, is not based on any particular financial situation or needs, and is not intended to replace the advice of a qualified attorney, tax advisor or investment professional.
 Diversification does not guarantee a profit or protect against all risk.
 Commerce does not provide tax advice or legal advice to customers.
 Consult a tax specialist regarding tax implications related to any product and specific financial situations.

 - The information provided on this website is not meant as a recommendation or endorsement of any specific security or strategy.
 An individual’s situation can vary; therefore the information provided above should be relied upon only when coordinated with individual professional advice.